karlosmir/BankMarketingAnalyze/README.md

 # BankMarketingAnalyze
-Analyze a marketing campaing from a bank using differents algorithms
+Analyze a marketing campaign from a bank using differents algorithms